This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Manure sources #

-Can manure from livestock raised in cages be used, if the farm has a nutritional deficit and no other manure is available within a reasonable distance?
+Can manure from livestock raised in cages be used, if the farm has a nutritional deficit and no other source of manure within a reasonable distance?
 (83)

-As per 5.1.1 a), only manure from caged animals that cannot turn 360°is prohibited (e.g., manure from sows in farrowing crates).
+As per Clause 5.5.1.1 a), manure from caged animals that cannot turn 360° is prohibited (e.g., manure from sows in farrowing crates).
 There are no exceptions.

 Is the manure from a conventional farrowing operation compliant with the standard?
 (90)

-5.5.2.5 does not apply to incidental animal droppings such as those from wild animals or birds, grazing or working animals; however, 5.5.2.4 (a) does apply and requires diligence on the part of the operator to ensure that any activities under his/her control do not cause pathogenic microbial contamination of the crop.
-5.5.2.6 clearly states if livestock are part of the cropping or pest control program there has to be a management plan in place regarding manure-related contamination and the edible crop.
+Clause 5.5.2.5 does not apply to incidental animal droppings such as those from wild animals or birds, grazing or working animals; however, Clause 5.5.2.4 a) does apply and requires diligence on the part of the operator to ensure that any activities under his/her control do not cause pathogenic microbial contamination of the crop.
+Clause 5.5.2.6 clearly states that, if livestock are part of the cropping or pest control program, there has to be a management plan in place regarding manure-related contamination and the edible crop.

 Manure from non-organic animals raised on an organic operation #

-5.5.1 states “Animal manure produced on the operation shall be used first.”
+Clause 5.5.1 states that “Animal manure produced on the operation shall be used first.”
 If the operation raises non-organic animals, should this manure be used first before the operation attempts to source organic animal manure from off farms?
-(438) – 21 June 2019
+(438)

 Manure from confined operations #